 My name is Joshua and I am 17 years old.
 I volunteer at Me2 Club because I want to make a difference to someone’s life and bring a smile to their face.
 I would like to study medicine at university with the aim to use my skills to benefit others and bring more smiles back to people’s faces.

-I have been participating in a Badminton Club with my Me 2 pair, A. I met him before Christmas and we first started attending the club together in January 2017.
+I have been participating in a Badminton Club with my Me 2 pair, Abhishek.
+I met him before Christmas and we first started attending the club together in January 2017.
 It has been really good so far.
 A struggled to hit the shuttle over the net at the beginning and found it difficult to return shots in the first few sessions.
 However, since then he has developed a consistent serve and is getting consistent at returning shuttles, especially in a game called pirates which everyone in the group plays.
 He always has a smile on his face when I see him and enjoys badminton.
 It’s great to see him improve each week and a privilege to see him thoroughly enjoying his badminton!

 My name is Lucy, I am 24 years old and I work full time as a Housing Officer.
 I volunteered with Me2 Club as I wanted to gain more experience working with children and young people and I wanted to try a new activity.

-I was partnered with a 15 year old young man and I go with him to a group badminton session every week.
+I was partnered with a 15 year old young man called Russell and I go with him to a group badminton session every week.
 I am there to give him confidence and make him feel comfortable in a group environment.
 At first, we always played matches with each other, but over time he has built confidence to play by himself with other in the group.
 I think it is nice for him to know I am there and to give him confidence for the first match of the evening, but he is now much more independent and he has improved hugely in badminton too (though I have been a bit slower at improving!).
 I have really enjoyed playing badminton with him.